If Denali isn’t on your ‘must-visit national parks’ list, it really should be…

 With rolling tundra, stunning snow-topped peaks and brilliant wildlife spotting opportunities, Denali National Park is a dream for nature lovers and adventure seekers.
 From glacier trekking to chasing the northern lights, here are some of our favourite activities to inspire your next Alaskan adventure to Denali National Park.

-We’ll forgive you for thinking the ‘Big Five’ was only for animals found in Africa (we didn’t know until we visited Alaska).
-That’s right, Denali National Park has its own big five: moose, caribou, Dall sheep, wolves and grizzly bears.
-There are over 350 black bears and grizzlies and the best time to spot them is between May and mid-September when they come out of their winter hibernation to hunt for food.
-You might see them fishing for a tasty salmon lunch or roaming the tundra in search of fresh berries.
-You’re never guaranteed to see wildlife, but you have a pretty good chance.
+Denali National Park has its own big five: moose, caribou, Dall sheep, wolves and grizzly bears.
+Wolves can be elusive, but you’re likely to cross paths with moose and Dall sheep on the trails.
+The best time to spot a grizzly or black bear is between May and mid-September when they come out of hibernation.
+You might also see them hunting for fish or roaming the tundra in search of fresh berries.
+You’re never guaranteed to see wildlife, but you have a pretty good chance in Denali.

 3. Go river rafting

-Chill out on a relaxing glacial river journey or crank up the adrenaline as you rush through white water rapids.
-Whatever rocks your boat, a trip down the Nenana River is a great way to soak up the views of the surrounding peaks and catch a glimpse of wildlife who are cooling down by the riverbanks.
-If you go for the latter option, please prepare to get splashed and have a lot of fun.
+Chill out on a relaxing river journey or get your adrenaline fix as you rush through the white water rapids of the Nenana River through the heart of the Alaska Range.
+Whatever rocks your boat, river rafting is a great way to soak up the beauty of the surrounding peaks and catch a glimpse of wildlife hanging out by the riverbanks.
+Prepare to get splashed and have a lot of fun!